 Counselling is a way of helping students with personal issues and difficulties.
 It gives them the opportunity to increase self-awareness and helps them understand their own problems, as well as developing strategies to cope with change.
 Students may see me for a variety of reasons, such as bereavement, self-image and self-esteem, relationship issues, anxiety and stress, gender and sexuality, feelings of loneliness and isolation and generalised feelings of unhappiness.

-Please speak to your child’s House Leader if you have any queries.
+Please speak to your child’s Head of House if you have any queries.

 Mrs J Morton-Brown School-Based Counsellor